KunalTiwary/Low-Level-Design/Design Pattern/Singleton Design Pattern/readme.md

 cls._conObject = super(DBConnection, cls).__new__(cls)
 ```

-## Actual Usage

-- In a production environment, we often need multiple database connections (say 20–30) rather than a single instance.
-The Singleton pattern is still useful here because it ensures that there is only one connection pool manager in the application.

-- This manager (implemented as a Singleton) is responsible for creating and maintaining a fixed number of connections, and reusing them efficiently.

-- So, while the Singleton itself only restricts the pool manager to a single instance, the pool manager internally applies an Object Pool pattern to restrict the total number of DB connections (e.g., 20–30).

 # Issues in Double Locking -
 Issue 1 -
 This way we are putting locks here -